kogito-ops/puppet-minio/REFERENCE.md

 Data type: `String`

 Type of checksum used to verify the binary being installed.
+Default: `sha256`

 Default value: `$minio::checksum_type`